bfrazzin/cs3300project2022/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a semester project portfolio web application.

+Technologies used:

-* Ruby version
+* Ruby

-* System dependencies

-* Configuration
+* JavaScript

-* Database creation
+* Rails

-* Database initialization
+* RSpec

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* SimpleCov

-* ...
+* BootStrap